What We Do ~ GFWC Club Manual and More

 NEW ~ Community Connection Initiatives ~ NEW

+The 2024-2026 Community Connection Initiatives are projects that make a visual, physical, or emotional impact at the grassroots level.
+They are projects that bring awareness to what GFWC volunteering is all about.
 Public relations and media play a large part in a Community Connection Initiative.
-Be sure to share your “sparkle” through internet, newspaper articles, social media, blog posts, radio, and television.
-Make an impact that will ensure your community members want to be a part of such a passionate group of women making good things happen at the grassroots level.
+Be sure to share your program/project through the internet, newspaper articles, social media, blog posts, radio, and television.
+Make an impact that will ensure your community members want to be a part of such a passionate group of women making good things happen.

 GFWC Special Programs and Community Service Programs

-GFWC Signature Program: Domestic and Sexual Violence Awareness and Prevention
+Domestic and Sexual Violence Awareness and Prevention

 The Signature Program has eight areas of focus: